StefanPfeiffer80/FASPA.github.io/README.md

 **FASP_unoise.sh** or **FASP_uparse.sh**
 In FASPA, you can choose whether you want to denoise your preprocessed raw reads or if you want to cluster OTUs at 97% sequence similarity level.
 USEARCH includes the UPARSE algorithm (Edgar 2013) to cluster OTUs, which showed improved accuracy in OTU assignment towards other commonly used clustering algorithms and was already cited several thousand times.
 For details on the clustering algorithm, see here: https://www.drive5.com/usearch/manual/uparseotu_algo.html.
 In version 9, USEARCH implemented UNOISE (Edgar and Flyvbjerg 2015, Edgar 2016), an algorithm for denoising of raw sequences, which actually means that the genetic variation of sequences is analyzed to find out what causes the sequence variation; whether real sequence differences or sequencing errors.
 For details see https://www.drive5.com/usearch/manual/unoise_algo.html.
 Today, denoising of raw amplicon reads becomes more popular especially in hindsight of the known biases that go together with OTU clustering using a 97% sequencing similarity cutoff to differentiate between species.
-For more information, look at the reviews !!(XXXX)).
 Under perfect circumstances denoising will always yield more OTUs than clustering at the 97% species level, as different strains of one species should be identified by denoising (which is not the case in reality often).
 To figure this out, I recommend to have one mock community of known bacterial strains in your samples to analyze, and compare the results of denoising with OTU clustering.
-In this tutorial, I expl

-**FASP_unoise.sh** and **FASP_uparse.sh**
 In order to run the bash-script *FASP_unoise.sh* or *FASP_uparse.sh*, we have to set one parameter:
 - -i the minimum length of your ZOTUs/OTUs